-I was born in Germany and I need a birth certificate.
+- I was born in Germany and need to have my birth certificate re-issued.
 How to go about it?

-If you have one of these or a similar question regarding family matters the German missions in the US provide you with more information on the following.
+If you have one of these or similar questions regarding family matters, the German missions in the US provide you with more information on the following:

 German citizens are subject to German law with respect to their use of a name.
 The possible names which may be used under German law may deviate from those entered in US vital records or identification documents.

 If a German citizen is born abroad, the birth may, on application, be documented in the register of births at the competent registrar’s office (“Standesamt”) in Germany and a German birth certificates...

 You were born in Germany and your birth was registered with the competent registrar's office but you lost your original birth certificate?
 Information on how to obtain a new birth certificate from Germany is provided here.

 If a German citizen is getting married abroad, the marriage may, on application, be documented in the register of marriages at the competent registrar’s office (“Standesamt”) in Germany and a German marriage certificates can be issued.

 In Germany marriage may only be contracted before a registrar, a religious ceremony is optional.
 This instructional pamphlet conveys general information only.
 Please contact the appropriate registrar's office in Germany ("Standesamt") for detailed information.

 General Information According to German law, the estate located in Germany of a decedent underlies the principle of 'universal succession,' meaning that the heirs become owners of the decedent's esta...

 The prime legal instrument in cases of international child abduction is the Hague Convention on the Civil Aspects of International Child Abduction.
 Every country party to the Convention has instituted central authorities responsible for taking all appropriate measures to ensure the immediate return of children illegally taken to or detained in such country.